BiliouriV/VHDL-Propagation-Delay-Measurement-Vivado/README.md

 -Source Vivado from the comand prompt, using the command:

-       -for Linux: source /opt/Xilinx/Vivado/20XX.X/settings64.sh  //path can be modified depending on your vivado installation folder
+       -for Linux: $ source /opt/Xilinx/Vivado/20XX.X/settings64.sh  //XX.X : your vivado edtion
-       -for Windows:
+       -for Windows: $        //path can be modified depending on your vivado installation folder

 -put the correct arguments in the script's execution command: